-As you can see from the quick summary table below, there can be certain characteristics of your business and your markets that dictate which one is a better fit.
+As you can see from the quick summary table below, there can be certain characteristics of your business and your markets that dictate which out of ABM vs inbound is a better fit.
 So hold on tight, we’re going in:

 ABM on the other hand is narrowly about specific organisations.
 There are no generalisations.
 Through the process of putting together a list of companies to target through ABM, you use all of the specific insight about the organisation, their challenges, strategy etc to guide the thinking about how to create the right call to action to bring them to your website and then the right conversion methods to onboard them as a lead.